aneeshd/schedule_state/README.md

         state: day
 ```

-Template values are refreshed at every `refresh` interval, or whenever the state of any entities referenced in the template change.
+Template values are refreshed at every `refresh` interval, or immediately whenever the state of any entities referenced in the template change.

 Sometimes, errors can occur when evaluating valid templates.
 This is because Home Assistant may not yet have loaded the entities on
 which the template depends. `schedule_state`